-We have just been advised by the Embassy that the procedure for British Residents overseas to vote in General Elections has been modified.
+We have recently been advised by the Embassy that the procedure for British Residents overseas to vote in General Elections has been modified.

 To register as an overseas elector you must have been registered to vote in the UK in the last 15 years.
 You will also need to know your National Insurance number and date of birth.
 If you don’t have a National Insurance number you can still register, but you may have to supply more information to show who you are.